martin-papy/qdrant-loader/docs/developers/documentation/style-guide.md

 **Scenario**: You want to index documentation from a public GitHub repository.

 **Steps**:
-1. Configure your environment
+1. Configure your workspace with `config.yaml` and `.env`
-2. Run the ingestion command
+2. Run the initialization: `qdrant-loader --workspace . init`
-3. Verify the results
+3. Run the ingestion: `qdrant-loader --workspace . ingest`
+4. Verify with project status: `qdrant-loader project --workspace . status`

 **Expected Outcome**: 150 documents indexed with embeddings generated.
 ```